-The Eat Well Feel Well programme consists of 12 weekly group sessions facilitated by our Specialist Staff Wellbeing Dietitian.
-Sessions will last around 60 mins.
-We use evidence-based interventions which cover knowledge for how to manage weight, physical activity and psychological elements of eating as well as goal setting and weekly weigh ins.
+The Eat Well, Feel Well programme consists of 12 weekly group sessions facilitated by our Specialist Staff Wellbeing Dietitian.
+Sessions will last around 60 minutes.
+We use evidence-based interventions that cover knowledge for how to manage weight, physical activity, and psychological elements of eating, as well as goal setting and weekly weigh-ins.
 Sessions will take place at the same time each week.

 Topics include: